In 2-0 hole, Dodgers turn to rookie Buehler to rescue them | New Country 923

 “Anytime you’re in situations like that, the more that you can get there and live it yourself, I think does nothing but help you,” he said.

-Buehler was cool on the road in Game 7 of the NLCS.
-He allowed only a homer to Christian Yelich and didn’t walk anyone in 4 2/3 innings.
+Buehler struck out eight over seven innings of four-run ball in Game 3 of the NLCS at Dodger Stadium, but took a 4-0 loss.
+He was cool on the road in Game 7, allowing only a homer to Christian Yelich and no walks in 4 2/3 innings.

 “To be in a hostile, really boisterous crowd in Milwaukee and for him to keep his composure and to execute pitches speaks a lot to him, not only to compete but to eliminate kind of the outside noise and still stay within a game plan,” manager Dave Roberts said.
 “It just shows a lot of moxie.”

-Note: This story has been corrected to note that Walker Buehler has made three postseason starts, not two, and one of them was at Dodger Stadium.